What is Vulnerability Management?

 Before you establish a vulnerability management process, you should build a plan that addresses the unique cybersecurity landscape of your infrastructure.
 This involves determining what software and systems the vulnerability management process will cover, the roles and responsibilities of those involved in the software development and delivery lifecycle, deciding on security policies and practices, and finally choosing tools that meet these requirements.

-There are five generally recognized steps for effective vulnerability management that you should implement in your security policies and practices:
+There are five generally recognized vulnerability management steps that organizations should implement in their security policies and practices:

 - Assessment and identification: Regularly scan your systems and software for potential vulnerabilities.